ucb-substrate/substrate2/docs/site/docs/getting-started/inverter.md

 We're assuming here that the NMOS and PMOS will have the same length.

 In this tutorial, we store all dimensions as integers in layout database units.
-In the Sky 130 process, the database unit is a nanometer, so supplying an NMOS width of 1,200 will produce a transistor with a width of 1.2 microns.
+In the SKY130 process, the database unit is a nanometer, so supplying an NMOS width of 1,200 will produce a transistor with a width of 1.2 microns.

 We'll now define the struct representing our inverter: